maniac-tech/react-native-sample-apps/Readme.md

 # React native Sample Apps

 ## About
-You will find an array of examples of working examples of React native expo apps.
+You will find an array of examples of working React native expo apps.

 ## How to start?
 - Pull the repo locally